bryanesmith/notes/HBR: On AI/README.md

 ## The Pitfalls of Pricing Algorithms

+* Pricing algorithms adjust prices in realtime to maximize profits, but constant prices changes can alienate customers, undermine their loyalty

+* Companies fail to assess the impact of frequent prices on customers psychologically, leading customers to question the motives of the companies

+* Companies should develop a proper use case and narrative around pricing algorithm, create an owner to manage it (diffuse ownership is a problem), and create guardrails, monitors, and manual controls to override the pricing algorithm

 ## A Smarter Strategy for Using Robots

 ## Why You Need an AI Ethics Committee